Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 By contrast, in environment-aware and sensing-aided communications, as illustrated in Fig.~\ref{fig:Frame_Stucture}, the computation processes for the current frame are performed concurrently with data transmission using the beamformers from the previous frame.
 The average achievable SE within a frame is therefore calculated as

 where the second term represents the overhead associated with GPS query, assuming that 128 bits are used to encode the two-dimensional user coordinate.
-All metrics are averaged over the last four transmission frames, excluding the first frame to avoid the ambiguity of channel initialization, and over all user locations.
+All metrics are averaged over the last four transmission frames, excluding the first frame to avoid initialization ambiguity, and over all user locations.